Table of contents

 We built Antidote to measure something radical: whether the answer is actually any good.

 Two seconds is enough to register polish.
 It isn't enough to verify a claim, follow a chain of reasoning, or catch a hallucination buried in the third paragraph.
-A 500-word essay can have a fatal factual error.
+A 500-word essay can carry a fatal factual error.
 A confident answer can invent a citation that sounds perfectly real.
+None of that shows up at a glance, but all of it is exactly what determines whether you're better off a month later or worse off for having trusted it.

-Antidote raters aren't users chasing free GPT – they're experts: lawyers grading legal reasoning, doctors grading medical advice, senior engineers grading code.
-They spend up to hours evaluating responses, not seconds, because they know their judgments have consequence.
-They run the code, they check the citations, and they flag the hallucination in paragraph three that a vibes-based skim would sail right past.
+Antidote raters aren't users chasing free GPT.
+They're experts: lawyers grading legal reasoning, doctors grading medical advice, senior engineers grading code.
+They spend up to hours on a single response, because they know their judgments have consequences.
+They run the code, they check the citations, and they catch the error in paragraph three that a vibes-based skim sails right past.

 A model can't sweet-talk its way past a cardiologist who's actually reading.